intellitrend/zabbix-csv-host-import-module/README.md

 ## Usage

-Once the frontend module is activated, a new menu entry `Host CSV Importer` should appear under `Administration`.
+Once the frontend module is activated, a new menu entry `CSV Host Importer` should appear under `Administration`.

 Here's an example of two hosts: the first one with Zabbix agent and another with an SNMPv2 agent:
 ```